freelawproject/judge-pics/README.md

 ------------

 This project is blissfully easy to contribute to and we need lots of help gathering files.
+You can see untapped sources for images in the additional-sources.md file.

 The process for this is pretty simple.

 1. Find an image and ensure it follows our quality guidelines (below).